exasol/pyexasol/docs/REFERENCE.md

 Return tuple with two elements: (1) instance of `ExaStatement` and (2) list of `Path` objects for script output log files.

-Exasol should be able to open connection to the host where current script is running.
+Exasol should be able to open connection to the machine where current script is running.
 It is usually OK in the same data centre, but it is normally not working if you try to run this function on local laptop.

 ### commit()
 Wrapper for query `COMMIT`